-Forge started as a trading platform, and over the last eight years, has expanded to provide a comprehensive suite of infrastructure products (trading, custody, lending) for innovative private technology companies — evolving into an operating system for the private market.
+Forge started as a trading platform and, over the last eight years, has expanded to provide a comprehensive suite of infrastructure products (trading, custody, lending) for innovative private technology companies — evolving into an operating system for the private markets.

 Today, Forge transacts billions in pre-IPO stock annually, has over $14B in assets under custody, and recently announced that it will be going public in a $2B deal with SPAC Motive Capital Corp (NYSE:MOTV), becoming the first dedicated trading platform for private shares to become a public company.

 In building Forge, we focused on building infrastructure to support private companies on their missions to create the future.
 But as the market developed, and while we were progressing into the future, most of the world was getting left behind.